 Two recorded archaeological sites are present within the Project Area.
-The first is R11/2017, which consists of early drains and deposits containing European artefacts within and above the original Waihorotiu Stream course that runs through Myers Park and into the Greys Avenue CSA.
+The first is R11/2017, which consists of early drains and deposits containing European artefacts within and above the original Waihorotiu Stream course that runs through Myers Park and into the Greys Avenue carpark in the vicinity of the proposed shaft P4MH4.
 The other is R11/1936, which is the site of various 19th century businesses that once occupied the western half of the Greys Avenue CSA.
-While R11/2017 will not be affected by the proposed works there is some potential for deep features relating to R11/1936 to be exposed.
+There is some potential for deep features relating to R11/1936 to be exposed by levelling works for the CSA, and for deposits relating to R11/2017 to be exposed by the proposed shaft.